Theresa Villiers: Political opinions

+Post-parliamentary career

+Following her defeat at the 2024 General Election, the former MP was appointed as an adviser to public affairs consultancy 9thFloorUK Consultants.
+In August 2026, Villiers issued a statement, confirming that she would not contest her former seat in Chipping Barnet (or in any other parliamentary constituency) at the next general election.
+She is returning to an academic career of teaching and research at University College London.

 Controversies

-In August 2023 it was revealed that Villiers had failed to declare she held shares worth over £70,000 in the oil and gas company, Shell, whilst serving as Secretary of State for Environment, Food and Rural Affairs.
+In August 2023 it was revealed that Villiers had failed to declare she held shares worth over £70,000 in the oil and gas company Shell whilst serving as Secretary of State for Environment, Food and Rural Affairs.

 Personal life

 Villiers married fellow barrister Sean Wilken KC in 1997, and the following year they co-wrote a book on matters of contract and quasi-contract law, which was published by a major publishing house.
 They divorced in 2006.
 On 11 April 2025, Villiers was appointed a Dame Commander of the Order of the British Empire in Rishi Sunak's Resignation Honours List.

 Honours

 2025: Dame Commander of the Most Excellent Order of the British Empire.